The Ultimate Guide to Visiting Death Valley National Park

 The best time of year to visit Death Valley?
 Not summer.

 Unless you’re an extreme ultramarathon runner, we see no reason to visit Death Valley in the summer when temperatures are regularly above 120 degrees in the shade.
-If you find yourself there during extreme heat, stay in your car as much as possible, and drink water and electrolytes like your life depends on it—because it does!
+If you find yourself there during extreme heat, stay in your car as much as possible (with the A/C on and plenty of gas in the tank), and drink water and electrolytes like your life depends on it—because it does!